Can Large Language Models Replace Data Scientists in Biomedical Research?: Results

 \subsection{LLMs are not yet ready for fully automated data science}

-As illustrated in Fig.~\ref{fig:results_1}f, our evaluation framework is composed of three key components: models, methods, and tasks.
+As illustrated in Fig.~\ref{fig:results_1}f, our evaluation framework consists of three key components: models, methods, and tasks.
 For the first component, we selected six cutting-edge LLMs: GPT-4o~\cite{gpt4o}, GPT-4o-mini~\cite{gpt4omini}, Sonnet~\cite{sonnet35}, Opus~\cite{opus3}, Gemini-pro~\cite{reid2024gemini}, and Gemini-flash~\cite{reid2024gemini}.
 These models represent a diverse set of advanced generalist LLMs capable of performing code generation based on input instructions.
-To explore their effectiveness and potential room for improvement in clinical research data science tasks, we applied several adaptation methods: chain-of-thought~\cite{wei2022chain}, few-shot prompting~\cite{10.5555/3495724.3495883}, automatic prompting~\cite{khattab2023dspy}, self-reflection~\cite{chenteaching2024}, and retrieval-augmented generation (RAG)~\cite{lewis2020retrieval}.
+To explore their effectiveness and potential room for improvement in biomedical data science tasks, we applied several adaptation methods: chain-of-thought~\cite{wei2022chain}, few-shot prompting~\cite{10.5555/3495724.3495883}, automatic prompting~\cite{khattab2023dspy}, self-reflection~\cite{chenteaching2024}, and retrieval-augmented generation (RAG)~\cite{lewis2020retrieval}.

 For evaluation, we assessed the combinations of models and adaptation methods across three tasks: code generation, code debugging, and human-AI collaboration.
 The first two tasks were used to measure the models' accuracy in automating the coding process.
-We employed Pass@$k$ as the primary metric, where $k$ represents the number of attempts the model is allowed to make to solve a coding task.
+We used Pass@$k$ as the primary metric, where $k$ represents the number of attempts the model is allowed to make to solve a coding task.
 This metric behaves like the probability that at least one out of the $k$ attempts is correct.
 Specifically, we selected $k=1$ as a strict benchmark to evaluate how well LLMs can automate tasks on the first attempt, providing insight into their immediate accuracy.
-Additionally, we used $k=5$ as a more relaxed metric to explore the model's potential to improve given multiple attempts, offering a broader assessment of its ability to generate correct solutions when allowed more tries.
+Moreover, employing $k=5$ served as a broader metric, enabling us to examine the model's capability to improve with several attempts, thereby providing a more comprehensive evaluation of its potential to produce accurate solutions when given additional opportunities.